 Who am I?

 As for my technical skills, I learned programming (thanks to my brother for introducing me to the world of programming) back when I was, I think, 10 years old?
 My brother introduced me to HTML because he noticed that I was already scripting in Macromedia Flash (yes, it wasn’t Adobe Flash back then, and you can find my works somewhere on Newgrounds).
-From there on, I started to learn by myself and my brother started to give me these small projects (using Java) like, making him a library for our console games, making my own “website”, etc. Then for the designing part, I started to draw back when I was really really young, I just grabbed a pen or a pencil and just drew on everything like a normal kid would.
+From there on, I started to learn by myself and my brother started to give me these small projects (using Java) like, making him a library for our console games, making my own “website”, etc. Then for the designing part, I started to draw back when I was still a toddler.
+I just grabbed a pen or a pencil and just drew on everything like a normal kid would.
 But, when I was in my elementary days, I dreamed on taking up Fine Arts or any program related to it, but then, I realized that I can study those on my own, so why take it up in college?
 Plus, it was very expensive back then.
 This I did, I studied different techniques on drawing until I developed my own.
 Then I moved to digital arts.
-My interest in digital arts started when I saw my brother making a shooting game (he is a Computer Science major) and I noticed him making these 3d models (back then, he was using Maya), so I was amazed.
+My interest in digital arts started when I saw my brother making a shooting game (he is a Computer Science major) and I noticed him making these 3D models (back then, he was using Maya), so I was amazed.
 So when he wasn’t looking, I jump on his PC and started messing with his stuff, until I got my own laptop…this is when, things get serious.

-What is MakulitStudios?
+What was MakulitStudios?

-First off, “Makulit” is the Tagalog (the native language of the Philippines) term for naughty or stubborn.
+First off, “Makulit” is the Tagalog (the native language of the Philippines) term for naughty or stubborn or mischievous.
 I chose this name because of my nature; ever since I was a kid, I’ve been a “sakit sa ulo” (a headache) to my mom and a nuisance to my brothers.
 But, out of that stubbornness, my curiosity grew strong and I begun to try and learn as much as I could, also, out of my passion in video games (from development to playing), I learned how to create something out of a blank page.

 Then, a thought came into my mind, “A lot of indie developers out there are starting their own studios…”, so I said to myself, “Why not start one myself?”, and so I did.
 I took the risk of putting my “babies” (my works) on the internet, onto the world, through my own studio – MakulitStudios.